matveyplevako/Bot-Manager/README.md

 ## Architecture
 ### Webhooks
-Because of the number of simultaneous running bots, polling will be inefficient.
+Because of possible number of simultaneous running bots, polling will be inefficient.

-Instead of polling telegram server for updates, telegram allows setting up a webhook to receive updates.
+Instead of polling, telegram allows setting up a webhook to receive updates.
-Webhook allows for lower network usage and faster updates.
+Webhooks allow lower network usage and faster updates.

 ### Telegram bot API
 Default telegram server allows only https connections with SSL certificate and limits available ports. \
 [Telegram bot API](https://github.com/tdlib/telegram-bot-api) server is easier to set up, as it allows http connections, and it is possible to receive webhook updates on any host:port.

 ### Diagram
 ![](https://i.imgur.com/JsYBdma.png)